nikomatsakis/rust-name-resolution-algorithm/README.md

-This respository contains a prototype for the new name resolution algorithm I would like to propose (and eventually implement) for Rust.
+This repository contains a prototype for the new name resolution algorithm I would like to propose (and eventually implement) for Rust.
 It is a very flexible algorithm: globs are fully supported; macros can be used and impored like anything else; references to macros do not